 The effect is what you need to focus on.
 That’s most helpful.

 Matt met Terri in Virginia.
 At the time, she had recently broken up with her long-time boyfriend.
 “I’ve never met anyone like her before,” he said to her and her friends.

 She was the smartest, wonderful, incredible woman in the world, he said.

 With his demonstrations of affection, Matt worked on Terri’s mom too.
-He told her mom that she was responsible for turning him around, for making him into a better man.
+He told her mom she was responsible for turning him around for making him into a better man.
 Yes, he had some run-ins with the law, but that was going to be behind him now that Terri was going to be with him.